pvnamGit/hotel-booking/README.md

 ```

 #### 2. Start application by docker-compose.yml
+- Create a `.env.docker` file in the root directory of the project and populate it with the following variables.
+See the introduction: **2.
+Environment Variables**
-From the root directory of the project, run the following command to start the application and the PostgreSQL container:
+- From the root directory of the project, run the following command to start the application and the PostgreSQL container:
 ```bash
 docker-compose up --build
 ```